Devamitta/devamitta.github.io/install_andoid.md

 You're all set up!

-You can access DPD at any time from any app by selcting a word, holding until the options menu comes up, and clicking **Share > GoldenDict**.
+You can access DPD at any time from any app by selcting a word, holding it until the options menu comes up, and clicking **Share > GoldenDict**.